By using this site, you agree to the Privacy Policy and Terms of Use.

 • 1/4 cup water

-• 1/4 teaspoon cream of tartar or a few drops of lemon juice (optional, for stability)
+• 1/4 teaspoon cream of tartar or a few drops of lemon juice (optional)

 Instructions